 \subsection{Hardware Setup}

-Various hardware components were utilized for this project. iOS and Android smartphones captured H\&E slide images in real-time, functioning as IP Webcams over a Local Area Network (LAN) with the OpenCV Python library facilitating video stream interfacing due to its GStreamer integration and object detection capabilities.\\
+We utilized various hardware components for this project. iOS and Android smartphones were employed to capture H\&E slide images in real-time, functioning as IP Webcams over a Local Area Network (LAN).
+The OpenCV Python library facilitated video stream interfacing due to its GStreamer integration and object detection capabilities.

-For object detection model testing, a Jetson Nano 2GB Developer Kit was used for our representative segmentation model, ensuring real-time performance, while an Apple 13-inch MacBook Air with an M1 chip and 16GB RAM was employed for deployment.
-Post object detection, a DGX Server with eight NVIDIA A100 GPUs was used for MPIR algorithm testing and training, with the execution phase shifted to the MacBook Air.\\
+For testing the object detection model, we utilized a Jetson Nano 2GB Developer Kit to ensure real-time performance.
+Deployment tasks were carried out using an Apple 13-inch MacBook Air with an M1 chip and 16GB RAM.
+Post-object detection, a DGX Server equipped with eight NVIDIA A100 GPUs was used for testing and training the MPIR algorithm.
+The execution phase was then shifted to the MacBook Air for practical purposes.

-Each time inference is run with our model, the top 5 candidates identified by the MPIR's ranked choice voting algorithm are transmitted to a Meta Quest Pro headset via a Unity Development Environment on a Dell Precision 5820 Tower Workstation for final visualization by the physicians on our team, who gave feedback about user interface design.
-For the non work-in-progress future of this work, we aim to have the pipeline fully deployed only to Jetson Nano, ARM Cortex, and any VR headset.
-The \ref{hardware} represents an overview of different hardware that has been used in this research.
+During each inference run with our model, the top 5 candidates identified by the MPIR's ranked choice voting algorithm were transmitted to a Meta Quest Pro headset via a Unity Development Environment on a Dell Precision 5820 Tower Workstation for final visualization.
+After viewing the visualization, the physicians on our team offered valuable feedback on the user interface design.
+Looking ahead, our future work aims to fully deploy the pipeline exclusively to Jetson Nano, ARM Cortex, and any compatible VR headset.
+The hardware setup is depicted in Fig. \ref{hardware}, providing an overview of the different components utilized in this research.